ISMS support tools (episode 1 of 4)

 Governance-Risk-Compliance systems a.k.a.
 Compliance Automation Tools

-In my experience, GRC systems are primarily Compliance management systems: the R relates to risks arising from nonCompliance, while G concerns the governance arrangements needed to achieve and demonstrate Compliance.
+In my experience so far, GRC systems are primarily Compliance management systems: the R relates to risks arising from nonCompliance, while G concerns the governance arrangements needed to achieve and demonstrate Compliance.
 Compliance may be solely concerned with certain legal or regulatory obligations (such as privacy laws, or the ISO/IEC 27001 Annex A controls [which are not obligatory!]), while disregarding various others (such as intellectual property, trade secrets, HR and national security laws and regs, plus assorted obligations accepted in contracts and agreements such as PCI-DSS and non-disclosure, and myriad other controls).
 If your corporate strategy is essentially to have barely sufficient information security to satisfy your compliance obligations, then GRC systems may help.
+Good luck with that.

 Risk management systems